-The IAA’s remittal rates by country of origin currently vary between 7% (for Sri Lankans) and 25% (for Iranians).
+The IAA’s remittal rates by country of origin currently vary between 0% (for Indians) and 40% (for those from Myanmar).

 Is it a rubber stamp for the Department?

 The statistics show that between only 7-23% of decisions for key nationalities (and 12% overall) are being returned (‘remitted’) to the Department because it was made incorrectly.
 In contrast, the last available statistics from the previous review system (for people claiming asylum by boat between 2009-2013) show much higher rates of remittal, ranging from 60-90% for the same nationalities.